The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Reason To Read

 SOCO Sales Training founder and CEO Tom Abbott wrote Social Selling: 10 Essential Strategies to Prospect, Position and Present Using Social Media because, as a fellow sales professional and business owner, it’s exactly the book he needed when starting to prospect with social media about ten years ago.
-Grab yourself a copy if you want to use social media to find your audience, have conversations with prospects, generate sales leads and get past gatekeepers so that you can fill your sales pipeline.
+Grab yourself a copy if you want to use social media to find your audience, have conversations with prospects, generate sales leads and get past gatekeepers to fill your sales pipeline.

 The first step is to join discussions in which prospects are sharing their challenges and goals.
 Let’s focus on having online conversations with prospects and allowing them to clarify their needs.
 It’s time to embark on a fact-finding mission.